 Dian has developed a keen interest in novel medical device manufacturing methods that can be readily applied in industry.
 Ultra-fast laser processing of biopolymers piques particularly as it is a fast, highly effective, and affordable means of processing with the potential to disrupt the prototyping process of large-scale produced medical devices.

-Supradeepa Ganesan is ESR8 and based in the University of Twente.
-His individual research project is titled “Laser micro-printing of biomedical multi-materials (biopolymers and metals)”
+ESR8 is based in the University of Twente.
+The individual research project is titled “Laser micro-printing of biomedical multi-materials (biopolymers and metals)”

 Christian Herrmann is ESR9.
 Christian’s project is titled ‘Laser induced periodic surface structures of polymers’.

 Christian studied Physics at TU Dortmund University and gained a Bachelor’s and Master’s degree.
 His main specialisation was in the field of elementary particle physics.
 He also gained some knowledge in (quantum) optics and accelerator physics.